LouisMartin07/CulminatingProject/README.md

     1. Used bootstrap for all page styling, and if desired use App & index.css for entire webapp styling
     2. The Navbar will is based off the userState if someone is logged in or not and changes dispaly based on that
     3. hives has its own util folder and page folder to group similiar things
-    4. The weather API uses token auth, however the bee API uses email auth (will eventually be all token Auth)
+    4. There is remniscent code of token auth since I was going that route but switched to email auth (need to clea nit up)

 Refactor
     1. Group hive pages (possibly make it all one page so the user doesnt have to click around so much by make it like a nested table somehow)
     2. Alot of the styling for the hives pages is the same, maybe refactor and just import code into it

 To get Answered
-    1. Folder structure - Louise tips
+    1. Folder structure - Louise tips - Done
-    2. UI Styling
+    2. UI Styling - Done
+    3. How do I include a password to comfirm the user?
+Find a way around it to just use Token?

 Struggles
     1. Poor planning - Multiple unexpected layout issues